horskyyaron/blog_v3/content/working-on.md

 ## YWS

-The Goal: creating a local "aws-ish" so i can play with these tools locally before "committing" to the tools in the cloud which costs money.
+The Goal: creating a local "aws-ish" so I can play with these tools locally before using the cloud environment.

-Why?
-This will help me learn about these subjects, implementing and creating is the best way to learn.
-Also, very fun.

-Besides learning about how microservice works and communicate, I'll also be using Python so I'll become proficient in another language.
+This project is built mainly with Python.